drojaazu/suddendesu/content/entry/tinkle-pit-leftover-demo-screen-and-level-select/index.md

 >
 >"This is as far as you can go for now in this event version!
 Thank you for playing!"

 Quite interesting.
 It seems there was once an "event version" of the game which ended at Stage 4-5.
 What that event was remains a mystery, however.
-My guess it was a trade show of some sort, such as [AOU](https://segaretro.org/AOU_Show).
+Perhaps a trade show of some sort, such as [AOU](https://segaretro.org/AOU_Show).

 We can access this easily in a MAME cheat using the same method as the stage select: